MengeCrowdSim/Menge/doc/mengeDetails/sceneSpec.md

 @subsection subsec_sceneProfVariability Property Variability

-In the example above, every agent assigned the same profile would have the same property values.
-Menge provides a mechanism to define distributions of values for any or all of the properties contained in an `<AgentProfile>` child tag (both `<Common>` and `<Model>` tags.
+In the example above, every agent assigned the same profile would have the same property values.  %Menge provides a mechanism to define distributions of values for any or all of the properties contained in an `<AgentProfile>` child tag (both `<Common>` and `<Model>` tags.
 It looks like this (illustrated with the *common* property `pref_speed`):

 	<AgentProfile name="PROFILE_NAME">
 		<Common max_angle_vel="360" max_neighbors="10" obstacleSet="1" neighbor_dist="5" r="0.19" class="1" pref_speed="1.04" max_speed="2" max_accel="5" >